julienpa/algolia-mcm-filesize/README.md

 yarn add algolia-mcm-filesize
 ```

-It has been designed to be used in a shell environment so it returns JSON
+It has been designed for manual use in a shell or to pipe it to another
-instead of a pure JS object.
+system, so it returns JSON instead of a pure JS object.
 Here is a quick usage suggestion:

 ### index.js
 ```javascript